theweboftrust/wot.id-public-docs/09_Data_Storage_And_Asset_Management.md

 The management of data and digital assets within wot.id is guided by several foundational technical design principles:

-*   **100% On-Chain Data VALUES Storage**: All identity data VALUES are stored on the IOTA Tangle as immutable, auditable records.
+*   **100% On-Chain Data VALUES Storage**: All identity data VALUES are stored on the IOTA distributed ledger as immutable, auditable records.
 This includes W3C-compliant DIDs, identity attributes, trust scores, claims, and attestations.
 Supporting document FILES (PDFs, images) may optionally be stored off-chain with cryptographic verification via on-chain SHA-256 hashes.
 *   **Atomic Data Structure**: Data, including identity attributes and asset components, is structured as atomic, independently manageable fragments (VALUES).
 Each atomic VALUE can have its own trust score and attestations.
 This enhances modularity, auditability, user control, and allows for selective disclosure and recomposition as needed.
 (As per Technical Design Principle #6, `docs/01_Project_Overview_And_Principles.md`)
 *   **Trust Score per VALUE**: Each atomic data VALUE has its own trust score (-100 to +100) based on attestations from trusted entities.
 For example, a lab result VALUE attested by a certified lab receives a high trust score (+100), while a claim attested by fake accounts receives a low trust score (-100).
 This is wot.id's core web of trust functionality.
 *   **Security and Privacy by Design**: Security and privacy are integral to the storage architecture.
-This includes robust encryption, access control mechanisms, and data minimization practices.
-(As per Technical Design Principle #5, `docs/01_Project_Overview_And_Principles.md`)
+This includes PQC encryption (X25519 + ML-KEM-768), a **unified 0-3 privacy scale** (Public → Trusted Contacts → Specific Entities → Private) enforced per claim and per atom, time-limited access grants, and per-field access control.
+(As per Technical Design Principle #5, `docs/01_Project_Overview_And_Principles.md`.
+See `docs/2026_Code_Work/26-03-09_Privacy_Level.md` for complete privacy architecture.)
 *   **User Control and Sovereignty**: Users maintain absolute control and ownership over their data and digital assets, deciding what is stored, how it is shared, and with whom.

 ## 3. On-Chain Storage (IOTA Mainnet with Move)

-**Current Implementation Status (January 2026)**:
+**Current Implementation Status (March 2026)**:

 **✅ OPERATIONAL:**
 - W3C DID Core 1.0 compliant identifiers (Ed25519 + BLAKE3)